 Schedule an Appointment with Your Advisor

-Schedule an advising appointment to meet with your advisor on or after March 16th and before your Enrollment Date.
+Schedule an advising appointment to meet with your advisor before your Enrollment Date.

 You will meet with either a professional academic advisor in the Center for Academic Advising or a faculty advisor in your major program(s) of study.
 Use the information below to determine how you will be advised.